[ Post a Response | The MusicWeb Message Board ]

 Steve Arloff writes that the words of Charles d'Orléans are in "a French I find more easy to understand than any of Chaucer’s English".
 That is because a) the vocabulary is much more restricted than most of Chaucer's, being a simple lyric, not a narrative b) because the words Debussy set are a modernisation of the original; if Chaucer's language is similarly modernised, he is not so hard to understand either.
 If one goes to Emily Zust's admirable website the two versions of the first poem may be compared: http://www.recmusic.org/lieder/get_text.html?TextId=17807

-Thank you for using the MusicWeb Message Board.
+Thank you for taking part in the MusicWeb International Forum.

 Len Mullenger - Founder of MusicWeb